parminderSingh06/java-cc/README.md

 # Chapter Three
 Problems 3.1-3.33
-.This chapter was entirely skipped as the problems were just using if-else statement over and over after taking user input them perfroming some sort one line calculation, felt like I was writing a novel to much boilerplate.
+.This chapter was entirely skipped as the problems were just using if-else statement over and over after taking user input them perfroming some sort one line calculation, felt like I was writing a novel too much boilerplate.

 # Chapter Four
 Problems 4.1-4.26